UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

 The piepline has three main components: Extraction, Training, Conversion

- -Extraction is the first phase in DFL, which contains many algorithms and processing parts, i.e. face detection, face alignment, and face segmentation.
+ - Extraction is the first phase in DFL, which contains many algorithms and processing parts, i.e. face detection, face alignment, and face segmentation.
 After the procedure of Extraction, user will get the aligned faces with precise mask and facial landmarks

  ![Overview of extraction](/assets/images/team26/Overview_extraction.png)